Employee Handbook Ultimate Guide (+ Free Template)

 Your handbook is not just a set of rules; it’s also a reflection of your company’s culture and values.
 Here’s how you can incorporate them:

-- Employee Benefits and Perks: Showcase the benefits and perks that make your company a great place to work.
+- Employee benefits and perks: Showcase the benefits and perks that make your company a great workplace.

 Remember, your employee handbook should feel like a guide to being part of your team, not just a rulebook.